lifehackerhansol/ninjapassx9_dldi/README.md

 X9SD DLDI Driver
 Hardware driver to facilitate SD card access for Ninjapass X9

+Version: 0.5:
+06/30/2020
+- Remove static DLDI allocation, all compiled objects are ordered the way they should: dynamically, while filling DLDI binary to 16K

 Version: 0.4
 06/29/2020

-Compile with dkARM r43: Makefile_dkarm (rename it to Makefile) -> make clean -> make
+- Compile with dkARM r43: Makefile_dkarm (rename it to Makefile) -> make clean -> make

-Compile with TGDS 1.5: Makefile -> make clean -> make
+- Compile with TGDS 1.5: Makefile -> make clean -> make

 Changes:

 Version: 0.3
 09/16/2019

-- remove DMA dependency, use a faster ARM memcpy.
+- Remove DMA dependency, use a faster ARM memcpy.
 Improves stability.
-- a bit faster performing writes to SD / less resource intensive
+- A bit faster performing writes to SD / less resource intensive
-- fix/remove warnings
+- Fix/remove warnings

 Version: 0.2
 09/23/2016
-coto: fixed proper DLDI support for most if not all LIBNDS homebrew, everything I have tried works
+- Fixed proper DLDI support for most if not all LIBNDS homebrew, everything I have tried works

+Coto.

+-

 Version: 0.1
 Copyright (C) 2007 by CJ Bell